Future Commando Force: Concept

 Given that the FCF programme is ongoing, its form has not been finalised, and is subject to change.
-Currently, it models the Royal Marines as a new special operations/special operations capable maritime force.
+Currently, it models the Royal Marines as a new special operations capable maritime force.
 This force is to be expeditionary, provide a rapid response ability, and able work in littoral zones and grey zones.
 Moreover, the FCF was created, in part, to counter coastal A2AD systems.
-Specialising in raids, the FCF will also be capable in Security force assistance/Foreign internal defense, and other operations that could potentially fall under special operations, in order to relieve UKSF of some of their mission set, allowing them to better focus on the tasks of greatest importance.

 The FCF programme has seen an increased focus on using technology to augment Royal Marine commandos, including tactical tablet kits, drones such as small Remotely Piloted Aircraft Systems (RPAS) and cargo drones, throwbots, and AI-enabled autonomous systems.
 Autonomous systems using AI technologies such as computer vision will also connect in mesh networks and MANETs to supply ISTAR to the Royal Marines in a single integrated platform.
 These new technologies are used to increase the effectivenes and lethality of Royal Marines, while modern C4ISR/C5I equipment is used to enable more agile and decentralised operations and integrated with autonomous systems to inform and assist decision-making and commando operations, in keeping with the Royal Navy's wider Advanced Autonomous Force concept.

 The renewal of equipment extends into new clothing and personal weapons for Royal Marines.
 Furthermore, new vehicles such as quadbikes and ships were trialled in exercises to develop the FCF as well as novel tactics, including an increased use of deception, working in teams of reduced sizes and of different compositions, and operating with greater agility and autonomy.

 The FCF is being developed in exercises; see the history section below for a detailed timeline.
 There have been numerous reports that there is not currently sufficient funding for the programme to be successful.
 In addition to this, it has been estimated the FCF would have ~4,000 Royal Marines personnel from the existing force of ~7,000.